How much of a pay raise can you really ask for?

 "I am a big fan of shooting for a number that delights you, not one that satisfies you," said Selena Rezvani, author of "Pushback: How Smart Women Ask -— and Stand Up — for What They Want."

-But your number still needs to be in reason.
+But your number still needs to be in reasoen.

 The key to negotiating a salary is knowing your value.
 That way, you can feel confident in your number.